Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 ### Transfer learning model (RMTLR)

 This is the core of the method.
 RMTLR stands for Regularized Multi-Task Linear Regression.
 It takes the 1536 tile-level imaging features as input and learns to predict the RNA-seq based cell type scores as output.
 Multi-task means it predicts all quantification methods for a cell type simultaneously rather than training separate models.
-A group sparsity regularization term forces the model to select only the imaging features that are genuinely informative, which prevents overfitting.
+The model selects only the imaging features that are genuinely informative which prevents overfitting.

-Four separate RMTLR models are trained, one per cell type, using 5-fold nested cross-validation.

 ### Spatial probability maps